bump-sh/docs/src/_help/support-and-sla.md

 Metrics are available in real time from our monitoring systems.

-If any event occur, our team is warned directly and will most of the time be working on it (and potentiall have fixed it) by the time you might realize it.
+If any event occurs, our team is warned directly and will most of the time be working on it (and potentiall have fixed it) by the time you might realize it.

-In rare cases, for events that may last longer, or for any scheduled maintenances that may impact our services, we will post announcements via this page.
+In rare cases, for events that may last longer, or for any scheduled maintenances that may impact our services, we will post announcements via that page.

 ### Status notifications